parse-community/docs/_includes/ios/push-notifications.md

 A channel is identified by a string that starts with a letter and consists of alphanumeric characters, underscores, and dashes.
 It doesn't need to be explicitly created before it can be used and each `Installation` can subscribe to any number of channels at a time.

-Adding a channel subscription can be done using the `addUniqueObject:` method in `%{ParseObject}`.
+Adding a channel subscription can be done using the `addUniqueObject:` method in `PFObject`.
 For example, in a baseball score app, we could do:

 ```objc
 // When users indicate they are Giants fans, we subscribe them to that channel.